dymmond/asyncz/docs/index.md

 APScheduler is widely used by millions of python developers and Asyncz **does not aim to replace** it, instead is a more focused and optimised solution for async and ASGI frameworks out there.

+## Logging

+We all struggle with the logging and the configurations and with that in mind Asyncz comes with natice support for loguru.

+This will make the logging a lot easier to understand and clear to read.

 ## Async and ASGI

 What does this mean?
 Well, Asyncz does not need to run inside any specific framework, actually you can use it